Speed up your Computer Software Validation activities

 I sometimes get the question if I know any best practices when it comes to Computer Software Validation and I have made a few observations from my CSV experiences.

 Let me tell you about the top 3 things that have an impact on the Computer Software Validation effort:

 1) How many test cases do you perform?

 It is dead simple.
 More test cases (note: not necessarily "more requirements") is more work.
 But do YOU have to perform all those test cases?
 What if the supplier has already verified them?

 You are very much allowed to leverage existing supplier documentation and testing records.
-A properly conducted Supplier / Vendor assessment can lead you to the conclusion that the suppliers verification documentation suffice.
+A properly conducted Supplier / Vendor assessment can lead you to the conclusion that the suppliers' verification documentation suffices.
 Remember that the risk we are trying to mitigate with a Computer Software Validation effort is primarily about patient safety.
-A software like Aligned Elements is not directly involved in the patient safety and this fact can be leveraged when assessing and deciding on the validation scope.
+A software like Aligned Elements is not directly involved in patient safety and this fact can be leveraged when assessing and deciding on the validation scope.